SwiftGen/SwiftGen/Documentation/templates/ib/segues-swift3.md

 - When you need to generate *Swift 3* code for your storyboard *segues*.
 - The generated code supports both UIKit platforms (iOS, tvOS and watchOS) and AppKit platform (macOS).
+- Note: if you also need to generate code for your storyboard scenes, you can use [scenes-swift3](../scenes-swift3.md) in addition to this one.

 ## Customization